-Everyone has a story, and while as a child I conjured up many a story in my own mind, it wasn't until the late 80's that Byron the dolphin was 'born'.
+Everyone has a story, and while as a child I conjured up many a story in my own mind, it wasn't until the late 80s that Byron the dolphin was 'born'.

-Inspired by the kindergarten children I was caring for, Byron expressed the wonder, playfulness, laughter and joy of the young child.
+Inspired by the kindergarten children I was caring for, Byron expressed the wonder, playfulness, laughter, and joy of childhood.

-Byron the dolphin showed the children the importance of sharing, caring, helping others, being kind and speaking kindly.
+Byron the dolphin showed the children the importance of sharing, caring, helping others, being kind, and speaking kindly.

 After daily requests for another Byron story, 'please, please, please!'

-Each story naturally inspired the writing of a song; this was where the alchemy of tone, expression, melody and reverence, combined with wisdom, wonder, and virtue.
+Each story naturally inspired the writing of a song; this was where the alchemy of tone, expression, melody, and reverence combined with wisdom, wonder, and virtue.

 Happy, healthy children, filled with contentment; knowing that in the end, all is right with the world.